Operators in Java

 1. Limited Operator Overloading: Unlike languages such as C++, Java does not allow developers to overload operators for their own classes, which can limit the expressiveness and readability of custom data types.

-2. Limitation in Customizability: The fixed functionality of operators means that their behavior cannot be adapted for custom types beyond what the language inherently provides unlike methods where behavior is defined by the developer.
+2. Limitation in Customizability: Operators' fixed functionality means that their behavior cannot be adapted for custom types beyond what the language inherently provides, unlike methods, where behavior is defined by the developer.

 Conclusion

-• Operators in Java are the formula that can manipulate the values of the operands.
+• Operators in Java are the formulas that can manipulate the values of the operands.

 • Precedence of Operators in Java is used when dealing with equations involving more than one type of operator in them.